 Las Vegas Aces vs. Indiana Fever: Betting Trends, Record ATS, Home/Road Splits

-Jackie Young leads the Las Vegas Aces (11-1) into a home matchup with the Indiana Fever (5-7) at Michelob ULTRA Arena on Saturday, with the opening tip at 9:00 PM ET.
+The Indiana Fever and Jackie Young will clash when the Fever (5-8) play the Las Vegas Aces (12-1) at Michelob ULTRA Arena on Monday, June 26 at 10:00 PM ET.

-In its last outing, Las Vegas earned a 99-79 win against Phoenix.
-The Aces were led by Young's 23 points and five assists and Kelsey Plum's 21 points, six assists and two steals.
-With a final score of 80-68, Indiana defeated Seattle the last time out.
-Kelsey Mitchell led the team (25 PTS, 50 FG%, 7-11 from 3PT).

 Check out the latest odds on this matchup and place your bets with BetMGM Sportsbook.
 New to BetMGM?
 Use our link and promo code GNPLAY for a bonus offer for first-time players!